dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 ### Step 4: Configure the conditional access policy

-1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Policy** &gt; **Conditional Access** &gt; **Exchange Online Policy**.
+1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Policy** > **Conditional Access** > **Exchange Online Policy**.
 ![IntuneSA5dExchangeOnlinePolicy](../media/IntuneSA5dExchangeOnlinePolicy.png)

 2. On the **Exchange Online Policy** page, select **Enable conditional access policy for Exchange Online**.
-If you check this, the device must be compliant with the compliance policies and the restrictions you set here.
-If this is not checked then conditional access is not applied.

     > [!NOTE]
-    > If you have not deployed a compliance policy and then enable the Exchange Online policy, all targeted devices are reported as compliant.
+    > If you have not deployed a compliance policy, devices are treated as compliant.
     >
     > Regardless of the compliance state, all users who are targeted by the policy will be required to enroll their devices with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)].

-3. Under **Application access**, for apps that use modern authentication, you can choose to apply conditional access policy to:
+3. Under **Application access**, for apps that use modern authentication, you have two ways of choosing which platforms the policy should apply.
+Supported platforms include Android, iOS, Windows, and Windows Phone.

     -   **All platforms**